AdobeDocs/aep-mobile-sdkdocs/src/pages/documentation/media-for-edge-network/api-reference.md

 ### updateQoEObject

-Provides the media tracker with the current Quality of Experience (QoE) information.
+Provides the MediaTracker with the current Quality of Experience (QoE) information.
 For accurate tracking, call this method every time the media player provides the updated QoE information.

 | Parameter | Description |  Required |
 | :--- | :--- |